peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless noted otherwise.
 Invalid operations will also return a quiet NaN, as stated in the individual methods.

-Unless noted otherwise, passing a null arbitrary-precision decimal argument to any method here will throw an exception.
+Unless noted otherwise,passing a null arbitrary-precision decimal argument to any method here will throw an exception.

 When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the flag's trap is enabled in the arithmetic context (see EContext's Traps property).